tenzir/tenzir/web/docs/understand/data-model/type-system.md

   - value # values are optional
 ```

-This assumes that the type `T` exists already.
-This begs a recursive question:
+This begs a recursive question: what are valid values for `T`?

-what are valid values for `T`?
-These are either basic types, such as `bool`,
+The answer: basic types, such as `bool`, `string`, `ip`, or complex types
-`string`, `ip`, or types defined according the rules described below.
+defined according the rules described below.

 ### Alias Type